Chris Garneau: 2006-2008: Music for Tourists and El Radio

+2011-2018: Winter Games and Yours

+In 2011, Garneau left Brooklyn and moved upstate to a farm where he served as its caretaker.
+He lived on 40 acres and raised animals alone.

-In 2013, his third album, Winter Games, is released.
-Garneau asked friends to write down their first memories of winter.
+In 2013, he released his third studio album, Winter Games.
+He asked friends to write down their first memories of winter.
 These memories and his move to rural countryside in the winter subsequently informed his writing for the album.
-In support of this record, Garneau toured Europe and China a few times, as well as a few North American shows.

-In 2014, the soundtrack to the movie The Smell of Us included Garneau's music.
+Out described it as "haunting, melancholic, and utterly spell-binding".
+Following the release, Garneau toured Europe, China, and North America.

-In June 2017, he premiered five new songs on stage as a quartet in New York City.
+In 2017, he premiered five new songs on stage as a quartet in New York City at Joe's Pub.
+He also scored dance pieces for choreographers such as Jonah Bokaer.

-In November 2018, his fourth studio album Yours is released.

-In January 2021, his fifth studio The Kind is released.

-Chris Garneau has also scored dance pieces for choreographers such as Jonah Bokaer.